 - Dogs/cats with colds or other special needs

 - Abandoned mothers that are either pregnant or with a litter of puppies/kittens

-- Any dog or cat on the euthanasia or To Be Destroyed list due to overcrowding in the shelter
+- Any dog or cat on the euthanasia list due to overcrowding in a shelter

 Truly there is nothing more inspiring than seeing these amazing animals come full circle; from neglected, abandoned and nameless to healed, healthy and happy surrounded by a new forever family to call their own.

 We generally do not directly accept owner surrenders.
 It is rare that we will have an open foster or an appropriate foster home available at the time of the request.
 If a resolution cannot be found to help the owner keep their pet, we may offer to courtesy post the pet and process applicants as we would for a dog or cat legally under LGAR.
 These decisions are based upon a myriad of things and it is up to the Board of Directors to determine the appropriateness of each circumstance.